Tutorial Gateway

 printf("\n Please Enter the Size of the Array \n");

-Below scanf statement will assign the user entered values to Size variable.
+The Below C Programming scanf statement will assign the user entered values to Size variable.

 scanf("%d", &Size);

-Below For Loop in C Programming will helps to iterate each and every cell present in the a[3] array.
+Below For Loop in C Programming will help to iterate every cell present in a[3] array.
 Condition inside the for loops (i < Size)) will ensure the compiler, not to exceed the array size.
-Otherwise the array will overflow
+Otherwise, the array will overflow

 scanf statement inside the for loop will store the user entered values in every individual array element such as a[0], a[1], a[2]